 The Laboratory pursues its mission and objectives through Teaching and Training, Research Activity, Scientific papers and other publications, the organisation of the Greek Islands’ Observatory and the of Aegean Observatory Sustainable Tourism under the auspices of UNWTO.

-- Ioannis Spilanis, Associate Professor, Department of the Environment, Director
+- Ioannis Spilanis, Professor, Department of the Environment

 - Giorgos Tsirtsis, Professor, Department of Marine Sciences,

-- Giorgos Kokkoris, Assistant Professor, Department of Marine Sciences,
+- Giorgos Kokkoris, Associate Professor, Department of Marine Sciences

 - Kyriaki Glyptou , Environmentalist, PhD Tourism